Managing Increasing Patient Out-of-Pocket Costs and Improving Collections

 The healthcare landscape in the United States has undergone significant changes in recent years, with one of the most notable shifts being the increasing financial burden placed on patients.
 As insurance companies and employers look to control costs, patients are facing higher deductibles, copayments, and out-of-pocket expenses.
 This trend towards greater patient financial responsibility has created new challenges for both healthcare providers and patients alike.

-In this article, we will explore the causes and consequences of rising patient out-of-pocket costs, and discuss strategies for healthcare organizations to effectively manage these changes while improving their collection processes.
+We explore the causes and consequences of rising patient out-of-pocket costs, and discuss strategies for healthcare organizations to effectively manage these changes while improving their collection processes.

 The Rise of Patient Financial Responsibility